This 30-year-old writer proves even categorically unsuccessful dates have true value.

 Let's face it.
 If your ultimate goal in dating is to find someone to love, then you will likely wind up frustrated at some point in the process.
 Frustrated with the games, the communication mishaps, the sheer number of dinner dates you have to sit through before finding a connection.
 As Charlotte York so aptly stated in one memorable episode of Sex and the City, "I've been dating since I was 15.
 I'm exhausted!
 Where is he?"

 It's a fair question.
 However, in asking it, many tend to forget that dating is not a very successful endeavor—statistically speaking.
 Throughout the course of a woman's life, she may go out on dates with 30 different men, fall in love with three, and marry one.
 And those odds aren't exactly stellar.
-20 Shocking Breakup Statistics
+5 Shocking Statistics Reveal That We Pretty Much SUCK At Breakups

 That's why I smiled when I read Jenna Birch's article, "I Can't Stand Dating."
 She highlighted the many disheartening aspects of dating, and I could relate to plenty of them.
 After all, who hasn't experienced an awkward silence while sitting across the table from someone, or agonized over whether or not he was going to call?
 Yet, unlike Jenna—who ultimately concluded that in finding love, modern dating wasn't for her—I will remain a staunch advocate of the practice.
 In spite of its frustrations, I still see a lot of value in it.